 April – kale

 What leafy green has wrinkly leaves and is growing in popularity?
 Kale!
 Compared to some leafy greens, kale has a somewhat mild taste.
 Have you ever tried kale before?
 Encourage your family to add kale to your grocery list this week.
 Eat it in salad or blend it with other fruits to make a green smoothie.
 Paint your plate with vegetables and fruit!

 It’s time to think about gardening!
 Tomatoes, cucumbers and peppers are all easy to plant in your garden and will produce lots of vegetables throughout the summer.
 Have you ever done a vegetable garden at home?
 Now’s the time to get started!
 Paint your plate with vegetables and fruit!

 June – berries and local food week

 With summer just around the corner, it’s time to think about berries!
 Local strawberries come first, then raspberries and blueberries.
 Make sure to visit a berry farm this summer to pick your own fruit and enjoy all the vibrant colours and flavours that come with fruits that are freshly picked!
 Paint your plate with vegetables and fruit!

 Have you ever heard of Local Food Week?
-This year, local food week is happening between June __ and __ (it changes every year) as Ontario enters peak growing season.
+Local food week happens at the beginning of June when Ontario enters peak growing season.
 Did you know, every time you buy local food, you are supporting Ontario farmers and businesses.
 You are making a positive impact on the environment and in your community.
 Buying local also means your food comes from closer to home, and the closer, the fresher!
 Make sure to try many local produce not only this week but all year round!
 Paint your plate with vegetables and fruit!